rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network-routed.md

 tags:
     - Deep Dive
 ---
-A Routed network is a rapyuta.io resource to enable ROS communication between different ROS environments.
-Binding a routed network resource to your deployment will enable other deployments on the same network to consume ROS topics/services/actions as defined in the package.
-Data flow occurs only when another package chooses to subscribe to a topic, call a service or call an action.
+A routed network allows you to communicate between different ROS environments in the following.

+* ROS environments that are deployed in the cloud.
+* ROS environments that are deployed in the device (can be in same or different networks)
+* A combination of both

+{{%notice info%}}
+To reduce the latency, it's advised to use native network within the same local area network.
+For more information, [click here](/5_deep-dives/53_networking-and-communication/535_ros-network-native/).
+{{%/notice%}}

-The rapyuta.io platform relies on a sub-component called the cloud bridge for implicitly establishing a communication channel between two or more ROS environments.
+In case of routed network, the rapyuta.io platform relies on a sub-component called the cloud bridge for implicitly establishing a communication channel between two or more ROS environments.
 It is an application-level bridge that offers many compelling features to ROS developers including augmented ROS over the public internet and dedicated features for dynamic multi-robot ROS communication.

 ### Cloud Routed Network

 When a user deploys a routed network to the cloud it is considered a cloud routed network.
 Any compute resources (CPU/memory) consumed by this routed network deployment count against your cloud deployment hours quota.

-Package deployments in the cloud __OR__ device can bind to a cloud routed network.
+Package deployments in the cloud __OR__ device can connect to a cloud routed network.

 #### Resource Limit for Cloud Routed Network